yohasebe/openai-chat-api-workflow/README.md

 **Recent Change Log**

-- 2.0.3: CSS load issue on Safari addressed
+- 2.0.3: Addressed a CSS loading issue on Safari.
-- **2.0.0: Support for interactive chat 💬 with GPT ❗️**
+- **2.0.0**: Introduced support for interactive chat 💬 with GPT.
 - 1.12.0: Popup model selector is introduced
 - 1.11.3: Speech-to-text file action issue fixed
 - 1.11.2: New keyword (`gpt`) added for simple query